ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-AUTIFUL lives are those that bless—
+BEAUTIFUL lives are those that bless—
 Silent rivers of happiness,

 Whose hidden fountains but few may guess